plrigaux/sysd-manager/README.md

 This application exists to easily allow user to manage their **systemd units** via a GUI.
 Not only are you able to make changes to the enablement and running status of each of the units, but you will also be able to view and modify their unit files and check the journal logs.

+## Disclaimer
+This application is not intended to a profesional system administrator audience.

+If you consider yourself an administator, please refer to `systemctl` and `journalctl` documentation.

 ## Features

 Here are __Sysd Manager__ main features :
+* Unit file browser with serach and filtering
 * Enable or disable a unit
 * Activate or desactivate a unit
 * View and modify unit file
+* Unit file syntax highlighting
+* Journal file syntax highlighting
 * List of all running units, ordered by the time they took to initialize __systemd-analyze blame__
+* Follow Dark and Light style switching

 *__Note__ if you need a feature communicate with the author or contribute to the project.
 If you're stuck take a look at __systemctl__.*